Solving quantum rotor model with different Monte Carlo techniques: Introduction

-For example, the Yukawa-coupled critical O(2) bosons with the Fermi surface system at $(2+1)$D will be the natural extension of the Yukawa-coupled critical Ising bosons with the Fermi surface where concrete numerical evidence of the non-Fermi-liquid~\cite{XYXu2017} and quantum critical scaling beyond the Hertz-Mills-Moriya framework~\cite{ZHLiu2019} have been revealed recently.
-Also, when the gauge field with U(1) symmetry couples to matter field at $(2+1)$D, such as the Dirac fermion in the recent case~\cite{XYXu2019,WangWei2019}, although attempt succeeded in reaching small to moderately large system sizes and established the existence of the U(1) deconfined phase even if the fermion flavor is just $N_f=2$~\cite{XYXu2019}, larger system sizes are inevitably important to further confirm such important discovery at the thermodynamic limit.
-Of course the Monte Carlo simulation of these systems involves the update of fermionic determinant and therefore their computational complexity also comes from the fermionic part of the configurational weight~\cite{XYXuReview2019}, the overall bottleneck can be overcome by finding efficient update scheme of the U(1) (O(2)) gauge (boson) fields on the lattice upon the low-energy effective model extracted from methods such as the self-learning approach~\cite{JWLiu2017,XYXuSelf2017}.
+For example, the Fermi surface Yukawa-coupled to critical O(2) bosons at $(2+1)$d will be the natural extension of the system of Fermi surface Yukawa-coupled to critical Ising bosons where concrete numerical evidence of the non-Fermi-liquid~\cite{XYXu2017,ZHLiu2019} and quantum critical scaling beyond the Hertz-Mills-Moriya framework~\cite{ZHLiu2019} have been revealed recently.
+Also, when the gauge field with U(1) symmetry couples to matter field at $(2+1)$d, such as the Dirac fermion in the recent case~\cite{XYXu2019,WangWei2019}, although attempt succeeded in reaching small to large system sizes and established the existence of the U(1) deconfined phase even if the fermion flavor is just $N_f=2$~\cite{XYXu2019}, larger system sizes are inevitably crucial to further confirm such important discovery at the thermodynamic limit.
+Of course the Monte Carlo simulation of these systems involves the update of fermionic determinant and therefore their computational complexity also comes from the fermionic part of the configurational weight~\cite{XYXuReview2019}, the overall bottleneck can be overcome by finding efficient update scheme of the U(1) (O(2)) gauge (boson) fields on the lattice upon the low-energy effective model extracted from methods such as the self-learning approach~\cite{JWLiu2017,XYXuSelf2017,HYLu2021}.
 These effective models usually acquire long-range interactions beyond the bare bosonic ones in the original Hamiltonian, and are difficult to handle with conventional methods such LM and WC discussed here.
-The systematic results in this paper therefore point out the direction that in presence of fermion determinant, one can improve the Monte Carlo sampling by means of the hybrid Monte Carlo with Fourier acceleration upon the effective bosonic model with O(2) symmetry to reduce the overall autocorrelation time and achieve non-trivial global update beyond the present methodology.

-Also, the XY and KT-related physics appear in several recently discovered frustrated magnets, such as the compound of TmMgGaO$_4$, which nicely develops a Kosterlitz-Thouless melting of magnetic order in a triangular quantum Ising model setting~\cite{HanLi2019}.
+Also, the XY and KT-related physics appear in several recently discovered frustrated magnets, such as the compound of TmMgGaO$_4$, which nicely develops a Kosterlitz-Thouless melting of magnetic order in a triangular quantum Ising model setting~\cite{HanLi2019,YDLiao2021,ZeHu2020}.
 One could certainly envision the application of different Monte Carlo schemes tested here to perform better simulation upon future models of quantum XY magnets.